pdf-association/pdf-cos-syntax/README.md

     - disable Transparency, Discard Objects and Discard User Data tabs
     - Clean Up: make sure "Object compression options" = "Remove compression"

-Note that this Adobe Acrobat method will not be as "pure text" as the QPDF method as content streams, etc. have their compression filters retained whereas QPDF will convert all streams to uncompressed raw data.
+Note that this Adobe Acrobat method will not be as "pure text" as other methods as content streams, etc. have their compression filters retained whereas other methods convert content streams to uncompressed raw data.

 ## Locating PDFs with specific features

-Avoid using `^` start-of-line due to PDFs specific end-of-line rules which can vary and not match the current platform.
+Avoid using `^` start-of-line due to PDFs specific end-of-line rules which can vary and not match the current platform which `grep` will then ignore.

 * Number of incremental updates = approximated by number of `%%EOF` or `startxref` lines